Emotional memories: How emotions help you remember

 On this matter, memory is selective.
 It will register and give value to the information that is more relevant to you.
 This value might be established according to how something makes you feel, the emotions it evokes on you (either pleasant or unpleasant), or even by the mood you’re in.
 This is why you might be able to remember better if you ran into someone you hadn’t seen for many years two weeks ago, rather than what you had for lunch last Friday.
 This means that interest and relevance to you are main factors in emotional memories.

-The limbic system is a part of the brain that regulate emotions and memory (read more on the functions of your limbic system).
+The limbic system is a part of the brain that regulates emotions and memory (read more on the functions of your limbic system).
 Amygdala, hippocampus, hypothalamus, cingulate gyrus are only some of them.
 When an emotional event is taking place, the amygdala is activated.
-Afterwards, the cerebral cortex processes the information.
+Afterward, the cerebral cortex processes the information.
 Some of the cortex involved are the prefrontal cortex, cingulate, cerebellum and somatosensory cortex.
 Also, as the hippocampus is in charge of storing information, it will also play an important role in the process.
 When these brain regions are activated, a “print” or “mark” will remain for our brains to recognize this information in the future.
 As a result, our brain will pay more attention to the event whenever it’s repeated in the future.

 Here’s an example: a friend of yours gives you some shocking news.
 Immediately, an emotional reaction follows this information.
 In this case, the activation of the amygdala, hippocampus and cerebral cortex will store this as a memory.
 Consequently, the amygdala orders to liberate adrenaline and glucocorticoid hormones to the blood stream.
 These hormones have an impact on how you experience a situation, how it makes you feel physically.
 This is how emotional memories have a physical response as well.

 By all this, involving stronger emotions in an event activates more the amygdala.
-Therefore, emotions not only help you remember better, but also to have more vivid memories filled with details.
+Therefore, emotions not only help you remember better but also to have more vivid memories filled with details.
 It’s probable that whenever you think about the shocking news your friend gave you, you might even feel sad, remember exactly what you were doing and where you were in that moment.
 Time will pass by and you’ll still have those fresh details with you.
 When recalling this event and emotion, your brain will activate the same areas as if you were experiencing it in that same moment.

-Pleasant and unpleasant emotional memories
+Emotional Memories: Pleasant and unpleasant